If one had but a single glance to give the world, one should gaze on Istanbul. ~Alphonse de Lamartine

 1870 – Great Fire of Pera (illustration)

-In 1870, there was a horrendous fire in Pera which is known as “The Great Fire of Pera” today.
+On June 5, 1870, a horrendous fire in Pera which is known as “The Great Fire of Pera” today, destroyed a large part of the district.
 It is also known as “The Great Fire of Constantinople”.
-Pera, today’s Beyoğlu, located on the European side of Constantinople (now İstanbul), separated from the old city (historic peninsula of Constantinople) by the Golden Horn, was the district of diplomatic residences and European society in 1870.
+Pera, today’s Beyoğlu, located on the European side of Constantinople (now İstanbul), separated from the old city (historic peninsula of Constantinople) by the Golden Horn, was the district of diplomatic residences and European society around 1870.
 Actually, now, it still is.